 So shop around for agents if you need to.
 Get recommendations from friends, and if you don’t like one, don’t hesitate to make a switch.

 I eventually found a great real estate agent who went the distance to help me out.
-She was someone who kept bugging my bank and the escrow people about paperwork and progress.
-She also had tons of experience in buying and flipping homes.
-So every “upgraded” home we saw, or every “builder upgrade” we were quoted, she would take me aside and give me an honest rundown about the quality of items used, and if the pricing was over-inflated.
+She was someone who kept bugging the bank and the escrow people about paperwork and progress.
+She also had extensive experience buying and flipping homes.
+So she would take me aside for every “upgraded” home we saw or every “builder upgrade” we heard about and give me an honest rundown about the quality of items used and if the pricing was over-inflated.

-What to consider/look for When House Hunting
+What to Consider/Look For When House Hunting

 When Analyzing the List Price